 An internship can give you an inside look at an occupation and help you discover if the career you are considering is right (or wrong) for you before you expend more time and money preparing for it.
 It will also give you a glimpse into an industry in which you might want to work in the future.

 An internship is not merely a line on your resume.
 It is an opportunity to highlight all the accomplishments and skills you learned during the experience.
 With more and more people doing internships, employers are coming to expect to see them listed on job candidates' resumes.

-- Start Building Your Network: One of most challenging things for recent graduates to do is network.
+One of most challenging things for recent graduates to do is network.
 How do you make connections when you don't know anyone in your field or industry yet?
-An internship allows you to meet people including higher-ups, fellow-interns, and people in between.
+An internship allows you to meet people including higher-ups, fellow interns, and coworkers in between.
 You will be able to stay in touch with everyone when you leave and keep them up-to-date on your career.
 You never know when those connections will bear fruit.

-- Get a Job Offer: While you shouldn't go into it expecting more than a good learning experience and a chance to build your workplace skills and network, employers sometimes hire former interns for full-time positions.
+While you shouldn't go into it expecting more than a good learning experience and a chance to build your workplace skills and network, employers sometimes hire former interns for full-time positions.
 This is just another reason to take the job seriously and make a great impression.
 Of course, it isn't the only one.
-Your performance should be excellent regardless of whether it will lead to future employment.
+Your performance should be excellent, regardless of whether it will lead to future employment.

 Will You Get Paid for Your Internship Work?